Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 M390X should perform just a bit faster than the Radeon HD 7870 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 M390X should theoretically be a small bit better than the Radeon HD 7870 in general. (explain)

-Texel RateThe Radeon R9 M390X will be a small bit (more or less 16%) more effective at AF than the Radeon HD 7870. (explain)
+Texel RateThe Radeon R9 M390X is a bit (approximately 16%) faster with regards to texture filtering than the Radeon HD 7870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison